reinvented/amrusb/README.md

 This Python script will log readings received from a [Grid Insight AMRUSB-1 ](http://www.gridinsight.com/products/amrusb-1/)to [Amazon AWS Dynamo DB](http://aws.amazon.com/dynamodb/).

+I have no affiliation with Grid Insight; this is code I created for my own purposes.

 ## Dependencies

 	sudo apt-get install python-setuptools